-Elfin Bow's debut album was officially released online on March 10th and then there were two spectacular launch concerts at the stunning Epstein Theatre, Liverpool, and Theatr Clwyd, Mold.
+Elfin Bow's debut album was officially released online and then there were two spectacular launch concerts at the stunning Epstein Theatre, Liverpool, and Theatr Clwyd, Mold.
 A Live DVD has been produced and is on sale here.
 Fabulous reviews have been coming in for both the album and the launch concerts.
 Scroll down for more...

 It would be easy to have certain preconceptions before listening to the first album from Elizabeth Ann Jones, performing as Elfin Bow.
 From the cover design, the font style, the song titles, to the list of instruments involved (mandolin, fiddle, banjo, "nature vocalsations"), it all screams out traditional folk.
 I have to confess I popped the CD into the player believing I knew exactly how the twelve songs would play out.
 I was wrong.